ShengChangJian/struct2proto/README.md

-# struct2protocolbuffer
+# struct2proto
-A method to transform C++ struct to google procolbuffer
+A method to transform C++ struct to google procolbuffer.Please install toml module firstly like this: `pip install toml`.
+Then exec follow cmd.

 ```shell
 python3 ./StructToProtocol.py ./struct